virenbajaj/Pittsburghs-Commercial-Clusters/README.md

 3. Calculate how non-random these clusters are using Moran's I Coefficient of Spatial Autocorrelation
 4. Identify the statistically significant hot-spots of the POIs

 Finally, we validate that these are actually commercial centers from expert knowledge.

+Improvements:
+1. Calculate Morans's I statistic for each POI and choose only significant POIs
+2. Use Land Zoning map and find what percent of hot-spots overlap with commercial land zones.
+Pitssburgh has, for example, 'Urban Neighborhood Commercial', 'Local Neighborhood Commercial', etc. This can be a metric for goodness of detected hot-spots.

 ----------------------------------------